1. Your Network Capacity

 3. Calling Habits

-4. Publicly Switched Telephone Network - PSTN(landline)
+4. Publicly Switched Telephone Network - PSTN (landline)

 Small business VoIP systems do need internet connections, but they also need electricity.
 Have a conventional landline in case of power outage or emergency—earthquakes, fires, snowstorms, and other natural disasters can all crash your network.
 With a backup landline, you’ll still be able to make calls.
+You can also invest in a backup battery pack or generator to use if your power happens to go out.

 5. Premises- or Hosted Phone System